DDDEastMidlandsLimited/dddem-blog/_posts/2019-08-07-digital-lincoln-post.md

 #### Need a job

-So it is simple, you get a group of people together who share common skills and employment profiles this allows them to network, hear of other roles in different companies.
+So, it is simple, you get a group of people together who share common skills and employment profiles this allows them to network, hear of other roles in different companies.
 Hear of new opportunities, build collaborations and maybe even start businesses.
 Recruitment companies often present themselves at meetups too and sponsor them widening opportunities.

 #### Making others outside of the community aware